 To contact Progent about consulting services for Lync Server 2013, call 1-800-993-9400 or visit Contact Progent.

-For small companies throughout the United States, Progent's Microsoft-certified experts can provide network help and IT consulting support for the whole family of Microsoft .NET Enterprise Servers, Windows Server 2012 R2, Microsoft Windows Server 2008, and Microsoft Windows Server 2003.
-Progent's planning, integration, optimization, and support services cover system design, configuration, and administration outsourcing for
+For small and mid-sized businesses anywhere in the U.S., Progent's Microsoft-certified consultants offer computer assistance and professional consulting support for the whole family of Microsoft .NET servers, Windows Server 2012 R2, Windows 2008 R2 Server, and Windows 2003 Server.
+Progent's migration, integration, optimization, and consulting capabilities cover network architecture, deployment, and management help for

 ProSight Virtual Hosting services.

-In case your organization is looking for immediate online support from a Microsoft certified consultant, go to Progent's Emergency Remote Computer Help.
+In case your company needs fast online support from a Microsoft certified engineer, go to Progent's Emergency Remote Network Help.

-Learn more details about Progent's Consulting and Support Services for Microsoft .NET Servers.
+Find out more details about Progent's Consulting and Support Services for Microsoft Server Technology.